 An organisation is responsible for personal information in its possession or custody, including information that has been transferred to a third party for processing.

 Before disclosing personal information outside of Quebec, an organisation must conduct an assessment of privacy-related factors, taking into account:

-- The protection measures that would apply to it; and
+- the protection measures that would apply to it, including contractual measures; and

-- The legal framework applicable in the State in which the information would be disclosed, including the legal framework's degree of equivalency with Quebec's privacy laws.
+- the legal framework applicable in the jurisdiction in which the information would be disclosed, including the legal framework's degree of adequacy with Quebec's privacy laws.

-The information may only be transferred outside of Quebec if the assessment establishes that it would receive an equivalent level of protection.
+The information may only be transferred outside of Quebec if the assessment establishes that it would receive an adequate level of protection.